gaffarelj/mav-filter/README.md

 ## Prerequisites
 This code requires Python 3 to be installed on your machine.
 It can be downloaded [here](https://www.python.org/downloads).

-It also requires the following the Numpy, Matplotlib and SciPy modules to be installed.
+The Numpy, Matplotlib and SciPy modules are also required to be installed.
 This can be done by running the following commands if Pip was installed with Python:
 ```
 pip install numpy
 pip install matplotlib